-- --hwvirtexexcl on off: This specifies whether VirtualBox will make exclusive use of the hardware virtualization extensions (Intel VT-x or AMD-V) in the processor of your host system; see chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 49.
-If you wish to simultaneously share these extensions with other hypervisors, then you must disable this setting.
-Doing so has negative performance implications. - --nestedpaging on off: If hardware virtualization is enabled, this additional setting enables or disables the use of the nested paging feature in the processor of your host system; see chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 49. - --vtxvpid on|off: If hardware virtualization is enabled, for Intel VT-x only, this additional setting enables or disables the use of the tagged TLB (VPID) feature in the processor of your host system; see chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 49. - --accelerate3d on|off: This enables, if the Guest Additions are installed, whether hardware 3D acceleration should be available; see chapter 4.9, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 72. - You can influence the BIOS logo that is displayed when a virtual machine starts up with a number of settings.
+- --nestedpaging on off: If hardware virtualization is enabled, this additional setting enables or disables the use of the nested paging feature in the processor of your host system; see chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 50. - --vtxvpid on|off: If hardware virtualization is enabled, for Intel VT-x only, this additional setting enables or disables the use of the tagged TLB (VPID) feature in the processor of your host system; see chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 50. - --accelerate3d on|off: This enables, if the Guest Additions are installed, whether hardware 3D acceleration should be available; see chapter 4.9, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 73. - You can influence the BIOS logo that is displayed when a virtual machine starts up with a number of settings.
 Per default, a VirtualBox logo is displayed.